TheUltimateOptimist/responsiveness/README.md

 ##  3. <a name='creatingtheui'></a>Creating the UI

-The following four classes can be used to defina a responsive UI in an easy, readable manner.
+The following three widgets can be used to defina a responsive UI in an easy, readable manner.

 - ### ResponsiveValue
   The ```ResponsiveValue``` allows you to provide different values based on the current screen size.
 The value it provides can be anything from a ```double``` to a ```Widget```.